Farmhouse Front Doors

 Throw in a Curve

 Double doors with a subtle arched top are a gracious entry to this brick home.
 They're painted just a shade darker than the surrounding facade for subtle definition; two copper lanterns flanking the doors give off warmth and sparkle.
+Find charming farmhouse light fixtures at a local thrift store and clean them up with a store-bought brass polish.
+A little bit of elbow grease can go a long way.

 Lovely, Dark, and Deep

 Dark hues draw the eye, so they’re a good choice on a design element such as a front door that needs to be the focus of attention.
 These double doors are dressed in glossy black to match the mailbox and framed tile above, with just a crescent of glass at the top for relief.
+Continue the farmhouse style onto the porch with a reclaimed rocking chair in a striking color.
+Achieve the distressed look with thin layers of paint applied in uneven strokes.

 It doesn't get much more classic than black shutters on a white house, and a black-painted door rounds out the timeless scheme.
 Windows on the door allow sunlight to stream inside even when the door is closed.
+For curb appeal that's not too modern, stick with a matte paint instead of a glossy finish.

 Quite a Character

 Hugged by a pair of antique louver shutters, this vintage door has the aged appearance of a longtime household companion.
 We love the personal touches: a hand-painted vine unfurling on the siding overhead, lace curtains obscuring the view through the door, and a rusty wire mailbox awaiting the mail carrier’s daily delivery.
+Make a new door appear distressed by painting a thin layer of white over the existing color and then wiping the excess paint off with a rag or cheesecloth.
+The texture the cloth leaves behind is what gives this door a farmhouse feel.

 A double layer of doors offers options when the weather warms up or cools off.
 Here, a white, barn-style door opens to reveal a screen door -- all the better to admit air, the fragrance of flowers from the garden, and birdsongs.
+Make your open entrance even more welocming by laying stepping stones in the yard.
+Measure and cut shallow patches of grass out of your yard with a garden spade and the stones will fit right in.

 Color, Color Everywhere

 A gorgeous dusty blue -- the shade was plucked from the slate roofing tiles -- coats this home's front door.
 The hue wisely refuses to compete with the riotous country garden out front but rather contributes its own note of agreement: That this is one colorful place!
+Consider installing scalloped paneling to your front porch gable for a sweet, farmhouse style look to tie the whole threshold together.

 A pair of French doors huddle together at the front of this farmhouse, giving the impression of blurred lines between indoors and out.
 The doors and the transom above mirror the muntins in the windows on the rest of the house, effectively tying the design together.
+An unexpected splash of color comes from the porch floor in a dusty blue shade.
+Before laying the first coat of exterior floor or deck paint, be sure to sand the wood deck well to prevent bare feet from catching splinters.